Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 * In this tutorial, **SOLUTIONS ARE PROVIDED AT THE END OF EVERY STEP** under headings like this:
 	### [nth Challenge Solution Here]()

+If you want all of the starter and solution files ahead of time, feel free to [clone this git repo](https://github.com/Ryshackleton/d3_maptime.git).

 ## STEP 1: Create a simple web page to hold our SVG graphic